My Financial Career

 My Financial Career is a 1962 Oscar-nominated animated short directed by Gerald Potterton and produced by Colin Low and Tom Daly for the National Film Board of Canada.

+Summary

 The cartoon is based on a story of the same name from one of Stephen Leacock's collections of short stories, Literary Lapses (1910).
 It takes a humorous look at a young man's attempt to open a bank account.